 We tend to expect if God sends us on a mission it will be successful.
 We don’t expect to be driven out of town.
-I wonder if Paul ever doubted his guidance, saying, “Did God really send me to Macedonia?”
+I wonder if Paul ever doubted his guidance, saying, “God did you really send me to Macedonia?”

 We don’t always see the fruit of our efforts at the time.
-Sometimes God sends us into troubled situations and we may be forced to leave before we think we’ve finished the job.
+Sometimes God sends us into troubled situations and we may be forced to leave before we’ve finished the job.
 Yet God’s purposes aren’t thwarted.
 His spirit continues to work in the lives of people long after we have left the situation.